 Firstrade Custodial Account

 Firstrade's Custodial Account can help you save for your child's education and build a nest egg that will contribute to their future financial stability.
-A Custodial Account lets you manage a minor's assets on their behalf, gives you a gift tax advantage and the flexibility to invest in any combination of stocks, mutual funds, bonds and ETFs.
+A custodial brokerage account lets you manage a minor's assets on their behalf, gives you a gift tax advantage and the flexibility to invest in any combination of stocks, mutual funds, bonds and ETFs.
+Learn more about opening investment accounts for minors today.

 What is a custodial account?